berkansezer77/home-assistant/custom-cards/birthday-card/README.md

 ```ruby
 {{ state_attr('sensor.calendar_scheduled_events', 'scheduled_events')[0].summary | replace("adlı kişinin doğum günü", "") }}
 ```
 So I will explain this code.
-It is very simple. sensor.calendar_scheduled_events is the new sensor we just created which displays multiple people's birthday.
+It is very simple. "sensor.calendar_scheduled_events" is the new sensor we just created which displays multiple people's birthday.

 The name we should derive is on state's attribute which is "Summary" so next line in the code "[0].summary" takes the very first person's birthday.